ayoyu/flashtext/README.md

 ## TODO

-- [ ] Make the data structure Thread-safe to be able to use it in a concurrent environment and call it `ConcurrentFlashText` similar name to the `ConcurrentHashMap`.
+- [ ] Make the data structure Thread-safe to be able to use it in a concurrent environment.